 1) Visit the place virtually via research

 Before you roll your eyes, click “X” and move on to FB, take heart.
-I once went to Ireland converting every last euro, a meager amount of money I had, into Pounds.
+I once went to Ireland converting every last euro, which was a meagre amount I had, into Pounds.
 After my arrival, as I ordered my first meal, I found out that the Ireland’s currency is the Euro.

 Some information I gather before I visit a place: